opencap/go-server/README.md

 }
 ```

 All other requests follow the OpenCAP protocol.
-Examples can be seen in the test.rest file

-## Additional database options

-If you want to use something other tha sqlite some other valid DB_TYPE, and DB_URL variables are:

-- "sqlite3" "/tmp/gorm.db"
-- "mssql" "sqlserver://username:password@host:1433?database=dbname"
-- "mysql" "user:password@/dbname?charset=utf8&parseTime=True&loc=Local"
-- "postgres" "postgres://username:password@host:5432/dbname?sslmode=disable"

 ## Testing